Leviathan36/kaboom/README.md

  ... (rest of the customization variables)

+# Kaboom-APT - Advanced Penetration Testing

+## About
+Kaboom-APT is an advanced penetration testing tool designed to empower security professionals with a wide range of capabilities.
+The tool excels in information gathering and vulnerability assessment, streamlining the penetration testing process.

-New Features
+## New Features

+Kaboom-APT introduces a suite of powerful new features, enhancing its effectiveness and versatility:

-Customization (see above)
+### Customization
+Tailor Kaboom-APT to your specific needs by adjusting variables at the script's outset.
+Modify Hydra and Dirb wordlists, specify alternative Metasploit scan scripts, and personalize output file names for a tailored experience.

-Multi-target specification
+### Multi-target Specification
+Efficiently test multiple targets with Kaboom-APT's multi-target specification.
+Define up to 254 hosts (C-class network) for thorough testing and analysis, expanding the tool's scope.

-New CLI interface
+### New CLI Interface
-More powerful Nmap scan
-Better directory hierarchy
-Automatic research of Metasploit module associated with CVE code found Recognition of services exposed on non-canonical ports Print out and save credentials found
+Experience a revamped Command Line Interface (CLI) for seamless interaction with Kaboom-APT.
+The intuitive interface simplifies command entry and navigation.

+### Enhanced Nmap Scans
+Kaboom-APT's Nmap scan functionality has been refined, delivering more comprehensive and accurate results.
+Obtain detailed insights into open ports and services, aiding vulnerability identification.

+### Streamlined Directory Hierarchy
+Benefit from an optimized directory hierarchy for effortless organization and analysis of collected data.
+The improved structure facilitates management across multiple targets.

+### Automatic Metasploit Research
+Kaboom-APT automates the association of Metasploit modules with CVE codes, accelerating exploit identification during vulnerability assessments.

+### Non-Canonical Port Recognition
+Detect and assess services on non-canonical ports, expanding Kaboom-APT's coverage to include services deviating from standard port assignments.

+### Credentials Management
+Retrieve, print, and save credentials uncovered during dictionary attacks.
+This feature ensures critical information is accessible for analysis and reporting.

-Twin Brother - Trigmap
+## Twin Brother - Trigmap

-During the development of Kaboom, a parallel project called trigmap (trigger Nmap) was born.
-This tool performs the same tasks as Kaboom but with a different philosophy; it uses only Nmap to execute its work.
-Generally, Kaboom isn't better than Trigmap and vice versa, but it's a good thing to use both scripts to gather more evidence.
+As Kaboom-APT evolved, a parallel project named Trigmap (Trigger Nmap) emerged.
+Trigmap, while sharing similar objectives, relies solely on Nmap for its tasks.
+Combining both tools enriches penetration testing efforts.

-For more information about this tool, visit the trigmap repository.
+Learn more about Trigmap in the [Trigmap repository](https://github.com/Leviathan36/trigmap).

-Disclaimer:
+## Disclaimer

-The author assumes no liability and is not responsible for any misuse or damage caused by this program.
+Kaboom-APT is provided with no warranty, and the author assumes no liability for misuse or damage.
+Users must practice ethical and responsible use during penetration testing activities.

-Kaboom is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
-License:
+## License

-Kaboom is released under the GPLv3 license.
-See LICENSE for more details.
+Kaboom-APT is released under the GPLv3 license.
+Refer to the [LICENSE](LICENSE) file for detailed terms and conditions.

-kotlin

-Feel free to use and customize this Markdown content as needed for your documentation.